junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 Socket options #XSOCKETOPT
 ==========================

-The ``#XSOCKETOPT`` command allows to get and set socket options.
+The ``#XSOCKETOPT`` command allows you to get and set socket options.

 Set command
 -----------

-The set command allows to get and set socket options.
+The set command allows you to get and set socket options.

 Syntax
 ~~~~~~